-It is a well known fact that next to plain water, the most popular drink on earth is tea.
-We are honored to make many of the world’s finest, rarest, and most highly acclaimed teas available to you at our teahouses and online.
+It is a well known fact that next to plain water, tea is the most popular drink on earth.
+We are honored to make many of the world’s finest, rarest, and most highly acclaimed teas available to you at our teahouse and online.
 It is our privilege to invite you to experience the tradition and artistry of one of life’s oldest and most rewarding pleasures – known simply as the way of tea.

 About Roy Fong